RobertDresler/SwiftUINavigation/README.md

 To get started, first add the package to your project:

-- In Xcode, add the package by using this URL: `https://github.com/RobertDresler/SwiftUINavigation` and choose the dependency rule **up to next major version** from `2.0.0`
+- In Xcode, add the package by using this URL: `https://github.com/RobertDresler/SwiftUINavigation` and choose the dependency rule **up to next major version** from `2.0.1`
-- Alternatively, add it to your `Package.swift` file: `.package(url: "https://github.com/RobertDresler/SwiftUINavigation", from: "2.0.0")`
+- Alternatively, add it to your `Package.swift` file: `.package(url: "https://github.com/RobertDresler/SwiftUINavigation", from: "2.0.1")`

 Once the package is added, you can copy this code and begin exploring the framework by yourself:

-#### MVVM
+**MVVM:**

 ```swift
 import SwiftUI